ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

+---

-The last step is to do all mandatory checks and printing of the interface indexes as before.
-This is how the complete method looks:
+The last step is to perform all mandatory checks and print the interface indices.
+Here is the complete method:
 ```go
 func (p *HelloWorld) ``() {
 	request1 := &interfaces.CreateLoopback{